Paul and Company Sail for Rome 1-8

 Some other prisoners – probably also being sent to Rome for a trial before the Emperor.
 Ramsay suggests that they were already condemned to death, and were destined to become human victims in the Roman arenas.
 MHC notes, ‘it is no new thing for the innocent to be numbered among the transgressors.’

-Ac 27:2 we boarded a ship from Adramyttium about to sail for ports along the coast of the province of Asia, and we put out to sea.
-Aristarchus, a Macedonian from Thessalonica, was with us.
+27:2 We went on board a ship from Adramyttium that was about to sail to various ports along the coast of the province of Asia and put out to sea, accompanied by Aristarchus, a Macedonian from Thessalonica.

 Aristarchus…was with us – ‘This man is mentioned as Paul’s companion in travel, in Acts 19:29.
 He afterwards attended him to Macedonia, and returned with him to Asia, Acts 20:4.
 He now appears to have attended him, not as a prisoner, but as a voluntary companion, choosing to share with him his dangers, and to enjoy the benefit of his society and friendship.
 He went with him to Rome, and was a fellow-prisoner with him there, Col 4:10 and is mentioned Phm 1:24) as Paul’s fellow-labourer.
 It was, doubtless, a great comfort to Paul to have with him two such valuable friends as Luke and Aristarchus; and it was an instance of great affection for him that they were not ashamed of his bonds, but were willing to share his dangers, and to expose themselves to peril for the sake of accompanying him to Rome.’
 (Barnes)